moeinkh88/SourceCode-2022-MemoryEffects_PlosCB/README.md

 Correspondence: moein.khalighi@utu.fi

-The following source files in the paper with the code included in the Supplementary Information of the article.

-These files need to be placed in the folder

-In addition to these files,

-Some computations can take a long time (several hours) to complete

-We have three code sources named *3specis*, *NSpecies*, *Ternary*, *FigureS1*, and *FigureS3*.
+Besides results shown in the paper, one can apply the method for arbitrary settings by using the code sources named *3specis* and *NSpecies*.

 --------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------
 ## 3specis